isabella232/document-services.en/help/usecases/nda.md

 The most widely used NDA format is a PDF document.
 Organizations prepare an NDA and send it to all parties.
 Then, once everyone has signed, they initiate the contract.
 In a high-velocity team, manual PDF creation slows the progress.

+## What you can learn

-This tutorial explains how to create a specialized Microsoft Word NDA template for your company.
+This hands-on tutorial explains how to create a specialized Microsoft Word NDA template for your company.
 Adobe’s free add-in for Microsoft Word, [Adobe Document Generation Tagger](https://opensource.adobe.com/pdftools-sdk-docs/docgen/latest/wordaddin.html#add-in-demo), inserts “tags” to input the dynamic values.
-You learn how to pass the JSON data to the template and create a dynamic PDF.
+Learn how to pass the JSON data to the template and create a dynamic PDF.
 The resulting PDF can be emailed or shown to your collaborators in their browser, depending on your business requirements and goals.
+To follow along, you just need a little experience with Node.js, JavaScript, Express.js, HTML, and CSS.

 ## Relevant APIs and resources